CongThNguyen/Cleaning-Excel-with-Python/README.md

 Short project (using Python) to demonstrate my skill in data cleaning, merging and filter from Excel file.

 1. There are two files: “GDP data Raw” and “Brand Awareness”.
 Using pandas, and/or a selection of other packages:
        a.	write python code to clean the two sets of data so that only the following columns are shown:
                * `i`.
 'RPI',
                * `ii`.
 'RPIX',
                * `iii`.
 'RPI - Motoring Expenditure - Petrol (& oil)',
                * `iv`.
 'RPI - Fuel (& light)',
                * `v`.
 'RPI - Housing Costs',
                * `vi`.
 'CPI',
                * `vii`.
 'CPIH'.

        ii.
 Spontaneous Brand Awareness, Brand Consideration, Fibre awareness (prompted), Fibre Consideration, TV awareness (prompted), TV consideration

        b.
 Filter dates to be to contain up to and including '2017-04-01' – ‘2018-10-01’
        c.
 Join the two sets by date (output to look like Metrics_combined.csv)

-2. You have another file ‘Impressions & Clicks.xlsx’ which contains a websites clicks and impressions in currently in a daily view.
+2. The third file is called ‘Impressions & Clicks.xlsx’ which contains a websites clicks and impressions in currently in a daily view.
        a.
 Aggregate this data up to a weekly view, with weeks being Monday - Sunday. (output to look like ‘Impressions & clicks combined.csv’)